Get on board and learn the fundamentals of designing and building games.

 We will uncover several approaches to creating games so that you’ll be capable of building a foundation for your own unique ideas and projects.

 During the first week we’ll discuss what “play” is and take a brief look at the history of ancient gaming and the mechanics of tactile and digital gaming.
 We will start by examining construction approaches through the creation of board games.
-You will then explore the Unreal Development Kit (UDK), a professional AAA gaming engine with which popular games like Gears of War, Arkham Asylum, and Borderlands were created.
+You will then explore the Unreal Engine 4 (UE4), a professional AAA gaming engine with which popular games like Fortnite Battle Royale, Gears of War 5, Batman Arkham Asylum, and Borderlands 3 were created.

-Throughout the second week we will develop a 3D platform using the built-in assets provided in UDK.
-You will learn about “modding” existing code and how to create custom animations which you will use to develop platform traps another game play elements.
-By the end of the second week you will have created a fully playable basic game level that you can take home and share with friends.
+Throughout the second week we will develop a 2D side scroller using art you create!
+You will learn the basics of "Blueprinting" which is UE4's intuitive visual scripting language that makes programing easier to approach for artist and designers.
+You will learn how to create custom character animations and how to create platform traps and other game play elements.
+By the end of the second week you will have created a fully playable basic 2D game level that you can take home and share with friends.

 Harrison Walsh received his BFA in T.I.M.E- Digital Arts from the Cleveland Institute of Art in 2009.
 After graduating from CIA, Harrison began sharing his skill, knowledge, and passion for game design by instructing students at Hocking College in Southeast Ohio.
-In 2014 he moved back to Cleveland and is now an adjunct faculty member in CIA’s Game Design Department.
+In 2013, he moved back to Cleveland and is now an adjunct faculty member in CIA’s and Tri-C's Game Design Departments.
 Harrison also works as a freelance 3D graphic artist and in film production.
-Most recently he worked on the motion picture Draft Day.